“You don’t stop dancing because you get old. You get old because you stop dancing.”

 And why the odd business name?
 I’ve always been a dancer.
 You’ve heard the phrase, “Dance like no one is watching.”
 Personally, I dance like I don’t care who’s watching!
 When I’m doing a show, my silly moves on the dance floor serve as an ice-breaker, and in no time I’ve got everyone dancing.
 I love interacting with people and making new friends, and when my customers are having fun, I’m having fun.
 So the business name simply reflects what I do.

 My first career passion was in print journalism, where I spent 20 years as a writer, editor, graphic designer and tech guy.
-Then I made a crazy switch and worked three years for California’s Fiscal Crisis and Management Assistance Team, followed by six years producing interactive media, videos and websites.
-Then I spent eight years directing the workplace training and business development programs at the Weill Institute of Bakersfield College.
-After that I tried to retire but failed miserably.
+Then I worked for the government and lived to tell about it, as a consultant for California’s Fiscal Crisis and Management Assistance Team, and then, six years producing interactive media, videos and websites for a county office of education.
+Next, eight years directing the workplace training and business development programs at the Weill Institute.
+Then I tried to retire but failed miserably.